dedis/popcoins/report/Ideas.md

     - (OK)PoP backend is fully implemented
     - (OK)Need to implement a user friendly frontend
-    - Implementation of the communication between PoP front- and backend
+    - (OK)Implementation of the communication between PoP front- and backend
-      - Messages, Signing...
+      - (OK)Messages, Signing...
-      - Talk about the hash/sign functions/algo used internally by the organizer
+      - (OK)Talk about the hash/sign functions/algo used internally by the organizer
     - (OK)Talk about their possibilities
       - (OK)Organizer: Configure, Register, Finalize
       - (OK)Attendee: keypair, PoP Token creation